5 Coolest Ice Hotels in the World

 1. Hotel de Glâce, Canada

-Exact opening dates change every year — in 2021, the ice hotel is open from Jan.
-2 to March 13.
+Exact opening dates change every year — in 2022, the ice hotel will open from January 2.

 2. Icehotel, Sweden